 1959, 37 minutes, color, DV Factory Farms from the Organizer’s Point of View California farm workers caught the attention of Harvey Richards early in his photographic career.
 Working with unionists and pro-union activists, Harvey toured the central valley of California … Continue reading →

-1960, 18 min., black/white, DVD Rural Farm Labor Becomes Factory Labor The rush to mechanize California agriculture to reduce the cost of farm labor in the late 1950′s and early 1960′s came as California’s factory farmers responded to the anticipated … Continue reading →
+1960, 18 min., color, DVD Rural Farm Labor Becomes Factory Labor The rush to mechanize California agriculture to reduce the cost of farm labor in the late 1950′s and early 1960′s came as California’s factory farmers responded to the anticipated … Continue reading →